 A) Click/tap on the Settings (gear) icon.

-C) Click/tap on Link new device.
+C) Click/tap on Link new device or Add device.

 - Turn on your Samsung Android phone.